 Data protection and security are critical aspects of collecting and storing data for your users.
 As the first line of defense, password requirements should reflect the security needs of your organization, as well as any legal requirements in place in your geographic location.

-In addition to the site-wide password policy, it is also possible to create role-specific policies via the administration interface, if this has been enabled by Fusion Sport.
+In addition to the site-wide password policy, it is also possible to create role-specific policies via the administration interface, if this has been enabled in the site's Application details.
 Any administrator or team administrator with the appropriate system permission can access this tool.

 When setting up a password policy, you have several options to adjust how strict your password requirements will be, based on the following settings: